XiaoMi/themis/readme.md

 1. start a standalone HBase cluster and make sure themis-coprocessor is loaded as above steps.

-2. run org.apache.hadoop.hbase.themis.example.Example.java.
+2. run "org.apache.hadoop.hbase.themis.example.Example.java".
 If you use maven, come in the themis-client directory and run:

      mvn exec:java -Dexec.mainClass="org.apache.hadoop.hbase.themis.example.Example"

 The result of themisPut/themisGet/themisDelete/themisScan will output to screen.

 Themis will use a LocalTimestampOracle class to provide incremental timestamp for threads in the same process.
 To use the global incremental timestamp from Chronos, we need the following steps and config:

 1. config and start a Chronos cluster, please see : https://github.com/XiaoMi/themis/.

 2. add the following config to the hbase-site.xml in client-side:

+     ```
      <property>
        <name>themis.timestamp.oracle.class</name>
 	     <value>org.apache.hadoop.hbase.themis.timestamp.RemoteTimestampOracleProxy</value>
      </property>
+     ```

 With this config, themis will connect Chronos cluster in the same machine.
-The Chronos cluster address and name could be configed by 'themis.remote.timestamp.server.zk.quorum' and 'themis.remote.timestamp.server.clustername' respectively.

-3. run the example code as introduced above, then, themis will use the timestamp from Chronos to do transactions.
+The Chronos cluster address could be configed by 'themis.remote.timestamp.server.zk.quorum' and cluster name could be configed by 'themis.remote.timestamp.server.clustername'.
+Then, run the example code as introduced above, and themis will use the timestamp from Chronos to do transactions.

 ## Test